TanguyHardelin/MCAPWrapper/README.md

 # MCAPWrapper
+According to [foxglove](https://foxglove.dev) MCAP is a standardized container format for storing heterogeneous robotics data.
+It allow unified data format for recording robotics data and allow futher debug.
+By combining it with [foxglove-studio](https://foxglove.dev/download) it provide a powerfull tool for visualize and debug robotics projects.

-This project aim to provide a simple wrapper for using MCAP both in live and playback.
+This project aim to provide a wrapper for writing MCAP in a simplified way.
+With this project it should be possible to write MCAP and use foxglove in minutes instead of hours.
-[MCAP description]
-[Foxglove studio link]

-All functions are thread safe.

 ## Build and install
 ```bash